Skip to main content

 --baseline-window 50 \

---limit 5
+--limit 5 \

 Key options

-• --filter-project, --filter-task, --filter-tag tenant:demo – scope by metadata saved in session telemetry.
+• --filter-project, --filter-task, --filter-tag tenant:demo – scope by telemetry metadata.

 • --compare-to results/learning/index.json – compute deltas against a previous run.

-• --no-markdown – emit JSON only for automation.
+• --no-markdown – emit JSON only.

 Metrics reported

-• Execution-mode distribution (auto, paired, coach, escalate) per window.
+• Execution-mode distribution (auto/paired/coach) for each window.

-python scripts/eval_dual_agent_models.py \
+python scripts/benchmark_dual_agent_models.py \

 --dataset atlas/data/synthetic_runtime_tasks.jsonl \